Search

 • You can release equity from the mortgage when required by refinancing.

-• The property may increase in value.
-In this instance, the value of your investment increases as well.
-When renting, this increase in property value would lead to higher repayments, disadvantaging you and benefiting the landlord.
+• The property’s value may increase.
+In this case, the value of your investment rises as well.
+When renting, the increased property value would result in greater repayments, which would disadvantage you while benefitting the landlord.

-• Financial forecasting becomes more simple with a mortgage because repayments are less prone to variation than rent.
+• Financial forecasting becomes simpler with a mortgage because repayments are less prone to variation than rent.

-Also, interest rates are usually lower on commercial mortgages than other types of business finance, thanks to the high value of the property the loan is secured against.
+Also, interest rates for commercial mortgages are usually low than other types of business finance, thanks to the high value of the property the loan is secured against.

 There are several types of property finance, from the simple commercial mortgage through to more elaborate options designed to target specific situations.